Death Freedom and Intersubjectivity: Shared Perception

 As we venture beyond the established borders of "life" and "reality," our old selves, shaped by the dominant paradigm/s, begin to fade.
 This metaphorical demise signifies an expansion of consciousness, a questioning gaze that pierces the veil of the conventional.

-Skepticism, a core component of philosophical inquiry, becomes our guide, in world that may regard it as an "attack" on sensitive minds.
-Through skepticism's lens, our day-to-day experiences transform, appearing more intricate than they initally were.
+Skepticism, a core component of philosophical inquiry, becomes our guide, in a world that may regard it as an "attack" on sensitive minds.
+Through skepticism's lens, our day-to-day experiences transform, appearing more intricate than they initially were.
 We begin to see "life" and "reality" as a network of neurological events playing out within individual brains – a phenomenon strikingly similar to the concept of intersubjectivity.
 Much of our perception of reality, after all, is but a choice, whether it's one we actively make or otherwise.

 This newfound skepticism challenges the very foundations of societal priorities.
 We start to question the weight society places on these seemingly top-tier experiences, ranging from romance to the notion that life is to be enjoyed from, to the existential value of work.